 - More modern: Reflects 4 years and 1 month of technical progress since the A850 launch.

-If the count of individual advantages (bullet points above) is taken as a guide, the A7 is the clear winner of the contest (13 : 5 points).
-However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features.
+If the count of relative strengths (bullet points above) is taken as a measure, the A7 is the clear winner of the contest (13 : 5 points).
+However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points.

-In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it remains incomplete and does no justice, for example, to the way the A850 or the A7 handle or perform in practice.
+In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it remains partial and cannot reveal, for example, the handling experience and imaging performance when actually working with the A850 or the A7.
 User reviews, such as those found at amazon, can sometimes inform about these issues, but such feedback is often incomplete, inconsistent, and biased.
 This is why hands-on reviews by experts are important.
-The adjacent table relays the overall verdicts of several of the most popular camera review sites.
-You can find the full text of the reviews, respectively, at cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.
+The table below summarizes the assessments of some of the best known camera review sites.
+The full reviews are available, respectively, at cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.

 |Sony A850 (⇒ rgt)||-||75/100||-||4/5||4.5/5||2009||1,999||discont.||check|